 What if I’m starting something and then I see it’s the Waning Moon phase?
 Is it going to be wrong?

 No, it’s not going to be wrong.
-But, as these energies are more adequate for cleansing and purification, you can start your project by doing this.
-So you’ll definitely start it on a clean floor so it can flourish during the following weeks!
+As the waning moon energy is more adequate for cleansing and purification, you can start your project by cleaning the path, the thing, and even the people involved with it.
+This way, you’ll definitely start your project with the right settings so it can flourish during the following weeks!

 Esbats – The Full Moon celebrations to the Mother Goddess